Moduli spaces of Delzant polytopes and symplectic toric manifolds: Introduction

-These results have a direct translation into the moduli spaces of compact connected $2n$\--dimensional symplectic toric manifolds.
-As detailed in Definition~\ref{def:symplectic} these are quadruples of the form $(M, \om, \T, \mu)$ where $\T$ is an $n$\--dimensional torus acting effectively and Hamiltonianly on a $2n$\--dimensional compact connected symplectic manifold $(M,\omega)$ with momentum map
+Our combinatorial results have a direct translation into the world of symplectic toric manifolds.
+As detailed in Definition~\ref{def:symplectic} these are quadruples of the form $(M, \om, \T^n, \mu)$ where $\T^n$ is an $n$\--dimensional torus acting effectively and Hamiltonianly on a $2n$\--dimensional compact connected symplectic manifold $(M,\omega)$ with momentum map

+where $\mathfrak t^*$ is the dual Lie algebra of $\T^n$ and there is a choice of isomorphism $\mathfrak t^* \cong \R^n$ (see Section~\ref{stm} for details and Figure~\ref{fig:S2} for the simplest example).

-Often, symplectic toric manifolds are also referred to as \emph{toric integrable systems}, since $\mu$ is in fact a very special type of finite dimensional integrable Hamiltonian system (one for which all components $\mu_i \colon M \to \R$ generate periodic flows with the same period).
+Often, symplectic toric manifolds are referred to as \emph{toric integrable systems}, since $\mu$ is in fact a very special type of finite dimensional integrable Hamiltonian system: one for which all components $\mu_i \colon M \to \R$ generate periodic flows of the same period.